Skip to main content

 In accordance with the Act on Advancement of Measures to Support Raising Next-Generation Children, which is intended to support the sound upbringing of children as the next generation of leaders for society, the Group has established various systems, including childcare leave, to help employees balance work with childbirth, childcare, and nursing care.

-Based on the above act, two companies, Nomura Real Estate Solutions Co., Ltd. and PRIME X Co., Ltd., have been certified as childcare support companies and have obtained the Platinum Kurumin Next Generation Certification Mark.
-In addition, based on the Act on the Promotion of Women's Active Engagement in Professional Life, Nomura Real Estate Life & Sports Co., Ltd. has been certified as Eruboshi (3 stars), while Nomura Real Estate Solutions and PRIME X have been certified as Eruboshi (2 stars).
+Based on the above act, two companies, Nomura Real Estate Solutions and PRIME X, have been certified as childcare support companies and have obtained the Platinum Kurumin Next Generation Certification Mark.
+In addition, Nomura Real Estate Development, Nomura Real Estate Asset Management, and Nomura Real Estate Life & Sports have also obtained the Kurumin certification.
+Further, based on the Act on the Promotion of Women's Active Engagement in Professional Life, Nomura Real Estate Life & Sports has been certified as Eruboshi (3 stars), while Nomura Real Estate Development, Nomura Real Estate Asset Management, Nomura Real Estate Solutions and PRIME X have been certified as Eruboshi (2 stars).
 The Group also provides information on its programs through the intranet and other means in order to establish a workplace environment that encourages the use of these programs.
-In fiscal 2023, 216 employees returned to work after childcare leave, and the return-to-work ratio by gender was 100% for men and 96.9% for women.
+In fiscal year ended March 2025, 256 employees returned to work after childcare leave, and the return-to-work ratio by gender was 100% for men and 96.1% for women.

 Nomura Real Estate and other companies have established a dedicated website for employees taking maternity leave, nursing care, or leave of absence and have put into place a system to support their return to work.